Misterio77/website/_posts/2021-06-08-hello-world.md

 ## Code reuse and markdown pages

 Okay, that's good enough for a personal website with a single page.
 But what if i want other pages with the same common elements, such as the navbar, the scheme dialog, footer...
-We would have to duplicate everything, ending up in (a lot of) duplicated HTML code, and a lot of pain to make changes in all of them at once.
+We would have to duplicate everything, ending up in a huge amount of duplicated HTML code, and a lot of pain to make changes everywhere at once.

-Fetching content at runtime from a full fledged server little overkill for a blog that i update once in a blue moon.
-When we don't need user generated data, manipulating the website at compile time makes a lot more sense.
+Fetching content at runtime from a full fledged server and database is little overkill for a blog that i update once in a blue moon.
+When we don't need user generated data, adding content to the website at compile time makes a lot more sense.
 Enter Static Site Generation, or SSG.

 Again, another problem of complete solutions is flexibility.
 I already have my styling and structure set, i just wanted a simple tool to factor out duplicated code.
 I stumbled upon [Jekyll](https://jekyllrb.com/) and its simplistic and modular goodness.

 Jekyll is very straightforward and doesn't force you to change everything to support it.
 It works with templating (liquid) and markdown rendering.
 You can factor out common stuff from your website into includes (that work kinda like componentes) or layouts.
 All of this gets built into static assets, it doesn't get in your way and works great.
+It's also worth mentioning that most of the features are opt-in, you don't have to change absolutely nothing from your static assets if you don't want to.

 ## Automating style building